uploadcare/file-uploader/README.md

 Also we provide type definitions ([\*.d.ts files](https://www.typescriptlang.org/docs/handbook/declaration-files/dts-from-js.html)) for the TypeScript projects in our packages.

 Check the [JSDoc Reference](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) page in TypeScript official documentation.

+### Supported browsers

+uc-blocks are supported and tested in all major modern desktop and mobile browsers:

+- Chrome
+- Firefox
+- Safari
+- Edge
+- Opera
+- etc.

+[Internet Explorer](https://uploadcare.com/blog/uploadcare-stops-internet-explorer-support/) is outdated and not supported anymore.

 ## 🚀 Feedback